QInfer/python-qinfer/doc/source/guide/models.rst

 etc. in addition to implementing the simulation and/or likelihood methods.

-Here, we demonstrate how to do so by walking through a simple subclass of :class:`~qinfer.abstract_model.Model`.
+Here, we demonstrate how to do so by walking through a simple subclass of :class:`~qinfer.abstract_model.FiniteOutcomeModel`.
 For more detail, please see the :ref:`apiref`.

 Suppose we wish to implement the likelihood function